And I'm back.

 The point is, once you've moved to EV, it can be hard to come back.
 And the keyless approach in the Pacifica could use some serious improvement.

-Back to my obsession with efficiency: When the helpful security guard informed me of the first incident, the hours of idling had brought my gas mileage record at the time to below 16 MPG — quite upsetting.
-And by the end of the trip, after some 600 miles and multiple additional incidents, I returned the car with exactly 19.6 MPG average — the same as when I got it.
+Back to my obsession with efficiency: When the helpful security guard informed me of the first incident, the hours of idling had brought my gas mileage record to below 16 MPG -- quite upsetting.
+And by the end of the trip, after some 600 miles and multiple additional incidents, I returned the car with exactly 19.6 MPG average -- the same as when I got it.
 That was so spooky it made me wonder if the previous renter had been a different version of mildly frustrated me.

 And that brings us to my first quick travel tip.